aynazadl/aynazadl.github.io/README.md

                 <p style="text-align:justify;">
                     I am a third-year <a href="https://theses.fr/s340252" target="_blank">PhD student in Computer Science and Cognitive Neuroscience</a> at
                     <a href="https://neuro-team-femto.github.io/" target="_blank">Neuro group @ Femto-ST</a> (CNRS/Université Marie et Louis Pasteur, France), specializing in
-                    computational modeling and psychophysics.
+                    probabilistic modeling and psychophysics.
 My research is dedicated to understanding the latent dynamics of sensory decision-making in post-stroke patients.
 Leveraging data-driven approaches, I aim to uncover the cognitive and behavioral mechanisms underlying impairments in sensoryprocessing.
                     I have a Master's degree in
                     <a href="https://www.univ-tlse2.fr/accueil/formation-insertion/master-ingenierie-et-science-des-donnees-orientees-metiers-application-a-la-gestion-de-production-ism-ag" target="_blank">
                         Applied Mathematics and Computer Science from Université Toulouse II Jean Jaurès